Skip to content

 Computation Not addressed Not addressed Declared in schema

-Provenance Not addressed Not addressed Structural
+Data lineage Not addressed Not addressed Structural

 Implementation gap High High None

-Tables are classified into tiers by data entry mode:
+Tables are classified into tiers by data-entry mode:

 Tier Role make()